sleepydragoon/ENC4265/manual.md

 - Freeform: Scale shape while changing proportions.
 Can stretch and compress shapes.
 - Uniform: Resize shape while maintaining the proportions.
-- Distort: Distort the shape's structure on a single plane axis
+- Distort: Distort the shape's structure on a single plane axis.
 - Warp: Change the shape's structure on multiple axises, allowing it to fold on top of itself.

 ## Liquify